home-assistant/home-assistant.io/source/_components/light.greenwave.markdown

 ---
 layout: page
-title: TCP Connected (Greenwave Reality) Lights
+title: Greenwave Reality (TCP Connected) Lights
-description: "Instructions on how to set up TCP Connected lights within Home Assistant."
+description: "Instructions on how to set up Greenwave Reality lights within Home Assistant."
 date: 2017-11-17 18:50
 sidebar: true
 comments: false
 sharing: true
 footer: true
 ha_category: Light
-ha_release: 0.59
+ha_release: 0.62
 ha_iot_class: "Local Polling"
 ---

-This component communicates with the TCP Connected (Greenwave Reality) Gateway to allow control of all lights and fixtures registered to the gateway.
+This component communicates with the Greenwave Reality (TCP Connected) Gateway to allow control of all lights and fixtures registered to the gateway.
 Bulbs and Fixtures can be created and modified inside the TCP Lighting App for Android and iOS.

-The gateway must be running a firmware that begins with 2, such as 2.0.47.
-If required, you can find information on how to downgrade [here](https://github.com/bren1818/TCPFirmwareRestore).

 This component has been tested on firmware revisions: